Coiot/cbr-main/src/albums/episode2.md

     latter, and Mehmed II is pretty close to making headway on Ostrava, tearing down around half of the city’s fortifications.
 At this point, Havel would be better served cutting his losses and holding the line at Brno, where he has a somewhat more in-shape army.
-Down in Greece, Malia looks very vulnerable — Minos is lucky Mehmed hasn’t noticed him yet.</p>"
+Down in Greece, Malia looks very vulnerable—Minos is lucky Mehmed hasn’t noticed him yet.</p>"
 - scene_number: "71"
   scene_title: Boiling Point